civictechsweden/civictech.se/en/form/register.md

 - id: pre-meetup
   title: Do you want to participate in a pre-meetup?
   type: radio
-  description: To install software etc
+  description: To install software, set up projects locally etc
   options:
   - option:
     name: Yes